tonk-labs/tonkbook/workers/ai/README.md

 # AI Worker

-A Tonk worker that provides a unified API for interacting with Large Language Models (LLMs).
-Currently supports OpenAI's GPT models with a flexible architecture designed for easy extension to other providers like Llama.
+A Tonk worker that provides a unified API for interacting with Large Language Models (LLMs) and vector databases.
+Currently supports OpenAI's GPT models and includes an integrated Chroma vector database for RAG (Retrieval-Augmented Generation) capabilities.

 ## Quick Start